-Financial assets are measured at FVTPL, unless these are measured at fair value through other comprehensive income (FVOCI) or at amortized cost.
+Financial assets are measured at FVTPL, unless these are measured at FVOCI or at amortized cost.
 The classification of financial assets depends on the contractual terms and the business model for managing the financial assets.

 Subsequent to initial recognition, the TBG, on behalf of the unitholders, may reclassify its financial assets only when there is a change in its business model for managing these financial assets.
 Reclassification of financial liabilities is not allowed.